SofianeB/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

 ```sh
 echo 1000/$SUFFIX
 ```
-and one pointing to our local copyof that public file
+and one pointing to our local copy of that public file
 ```sh
 echo 1000/$SUFFIX2
 ```